ValiantWafer/VUltra/README.md

 Easiest is the manager app: it finds your Steam install and has an Install button.

+1. Download latest release and unzip it into its own folder
+2. Open VUltraManager.exe and click "Install" button at bottom
+3. Toggle any settings on and off, hit "Update Settings" (Some settings can be toggled while Vagante is open)

 By hand: back up `openal32.dll` as `openal32.orig.dll`, copy it to `openal32_real.dll`, then drop the built proxy in as `openal32.dll`.
 Put `vultramod.ini` next to `vagante.exe`.
 Redo this after a Steam update or a file